ironman9356/DPG-BOT-CODE/README.md

 I removed some commands due to complexity of code
-Also I wont be added all the code sorry
+Also I wont be adding all the code sorry

 You can self host  but it wont be as good as the original one